NoahEdwardTechnologies/web-app-builder/readme.md

   - `yarn buildserver`: build server for production

 ### dockerize production build
-  0. create nginx conf files in the same dir you will issue the docker run commands `./confs/*.conf`
+  0. create nginx conf files in the same dir you will issue the nginx docker run commands `./confs/*.conf`
       - see `docker/nginx/confs` for example

   1. build app for production `yarn build`